Year 11 students have 25 lessons a week and will be on the red or blue pathway for their GCSEs.

 Spring term

 Students receive their exam paper.
-This consists of 7 topics set by the exam board.
+This consists of seven topics set by the exam board.
 Students select a topic and begin exploring and personalising the outcomes of the topic.

 The work leading up to the exam is known as prep work.
 The exam project is completed during a 10-hour controlled assessment under exam conditions.
 Students continue to explore and finalise their topic resulting in one or more creative and personal outcomes.